zelhajou/42cursus-philosophers/README.md

 - **Characteristics**: Threads within the same process share the same resources, such as memory space and file descriptors.

 #### 2. Process vs. Thread:
+Processes and threads are the basic building blocks of a computer program.
+They are the smallest units of execution in a program.
+A process is an instance of a program that is being executed.
+A thread is a sequence of instructions within a process that can be executed independently of other code.
 - **Process**:
   - An independent program in execution with its own memory space.
   - Processes do not share memory, necessitating inter-process communication mechanisms.